 Feminist Activism in China.
 Jiemei Collective, SOAS.

 A Critical Discourse Analysis Approach to Representations of Tibetan Modernity Among Tibetans on Chinese Social Media.
-Pecha Kucha PhD Showcase, University of Nottingham
+Pecha Kucha PhD Showcase, University of Nottingham.

 Tibetan Constructions of Modernity on Social Media in the PRC.
 Brown Bag Seminar, University of Nottingham.

-Chaired panel on ‘Margins of Queer Culture.’
+Panel chair of ‘Margins of Queer Culture.’
 Fear of a Queer China: Activism, Culture and Resistance, University of Nottingham.

-Co-organised ‘Fear of a Queer China: Activism, Culture and Resistance.’
+Co-organiser of ‘Fear of a Queer China: Activism, Culture and Resistance.’
 University of Nottingham.

-Co-organised ‘Feminist Activism and NGO Work in Contemporary Nepal.
+Co-organiser of ‘Feminist Activism and NGO Work in Contemporary Nepal.
 In Conversation with Sharmila Thapa.’
 Institute of Asia and Pacific Studies (IAPS), University of Nottingham.